mjovanc/mjovanc.com/content/pages/about.md

 Hi, I'm Marcus Cvjeticanin.
 I work as a Software Engineer specialized in backend systems.
 I have worked for several years, but started out programming 2012.

-Currently my main focus and interest are in Java, Kotlin, JVM, Concurrency, Distributed Systems, Decentralized Systems, Software Architecture and a bit with Cryptography.
+Currently my main focus and interest are in Java, Kotlin, JVM, Rust, Concurrency, Distributed Systems, Decentralized Systems, Software Architecture and a bit with Cryptography.

 Here are a couple of lists of technologies I worked professionally with: